 If we are speaking of strict scrutiny, a ban on cloning cannot plausibly be defended on this ground.
-Because rational basis review is so deferential, the individuality argument might well be sufficient to support a ban.
+Simply because rational basis review is so deferential, the argument from individuality might be sufficient to support a ban.
 But even here, the argument is extremely shaky.

-(3) Genetic Diversity
+3. Genetic Diversity.
 A species does well if it has a large stock of genetic diversity.
-Some people who are concerned about human cloning fear that if it occurs, the stock will be diminished-making the world, or parts of it, a bit like the English royal family.
+Some people who are concerned about human cloning fear that if it occurs, the stock will be diminished - making the world, or parts of it, a bit like the English royal family.
 If this is a plausible threat, wouldn't it be legitimate for a state or a nation to ban cloning for that reason alone?

 On reflection, this too is an extremely weak argument, certainly insufficient to satisfy strict scrutiny, and probably insufficient to satisfy rational basis review.
-The reason is simple: it simply defies belief to suggest that cloning would become so popular as to reduce, in any significant way, the existing level of genetic diversity.
+The reason is that it defies belief to suggest that cloning would become so popular as to reduce, in any significant way, the existing level of genetic diversity.